MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-compose.md

            port: 80
     ```

 1. Run the `azd up` command to provision any changes made through the `azd add` command.
+In this example, `azd` provisions a PostgreSQL database in Azure.

+1. Run the `azd add` command again to add other resources, such as an OpenAI service.

 ## Explore the azure.yaml file